Hamza-2353/scrna-analysis/README.md

 ## Workflow
 The primary analysis is located in the `notebooks/` folder:
-* `notebooks/`: Contains the Jupyter notebooks for the analysis.
+* `notebooks/`: Contains the Jupyter notebooks for the step-by-step analysis.

 ## Prerequisites
 To run this analysis, you will need a Python environment with the following dependencies: